by Lawrence Wittner | Dec 14, 2023 | Peace & Disarmament

 by Citizens for Global Solutions | Jun 4, 2023

-This Q&A panel discussion, hosted by Citizens for Global Solutions (CGS), Youth Fusion, and World Federalist Movement – Institute for Global Policy (WFM-IGP), will consider how progress on environmental protection is hampered by armed conflict, nuclear threats, and the massive diversion of resources into weapons and war.
-In this webinar, we will explore the potential of common security and global governance to foster cooperation to more effectively address climate, peace, and disarmament issues.
-This intergenerational dialogue will bring together youthful energy and innovation with seasoned expertise and experience, actively engaging our audience to build stronger pathways to a peaceful and sustainable future.
+This Q&A panel discussion was hosted by Citizens for Global Solutions (CGS), Youth Fusion, and the World Federalist Movement – Institute for Global Policy (WFM-IGP).
+The series explored the potential of common security and global governance to foster cooperation on climate, peace, and disarmament issues.
+The intergenerational format brought together youthful energy and innovation with seasoned expertise and experience, actively engaging the audience in the movement to build stronger pathways to a peaceful and sustainable future.

-- Kehkashan Basu MSM (UAE/Canada).
-Founder-President, Green Hope Foundation.
-United Nations Human Rights Champion.
-Winner, 2016 International Children’s Peace Prize.
-Council Member, World Future Council.
-Former UNEP Global Coordinator for Children & Youth;
+- Kehkashan Basu, MSM (UAE/Canada), Founder-President, Green Hope Foundation; United Nations Human Rights Champion; Winner, 2016 International Children’s Peace Prize; Council Member, World Future Council

-- Maja Groff (Netherlands) Convenor, Climate Governance Commission.
-Visiting Professor/Scholar at Faculty of Governance and Global Affairs, Leiden University.
-Lecturer, Hague Academy of International Law.
+- Prof. Maja Groff (Canada/Netherlands), Convenor, Climate Governance Commission; Visiting Professor/Scholar, Faculty of Governance and Global Affairs, Leiden University; Lecturer, Hague Academy of International Law

 Co-Sponsors